A LIVE PERFORMANCE FOR HIGH SCHOOL STUDENTS THAT EXPLORES RESILIENCE AND MENTAL HEALTH. SUPPORTED BY A Q&A AND CURRICULUM-ALIGNED CLASSROOM RESOURCES.

 What will the actor need on the day?

 The actor will arrive one hour and fifteen minutes before the performance time to sign in and access the venue.
-The shows are performed on the floor (preferably NOT a stage) and need a playing space of approximately 4m x 6m.
-No chairs please.
+The shows are performed on the floor (preferably NOT a stage), no chairs please.
 They have all their own equipment.

 For more information please go to our FAQ page, or call us on:

-Please Note: This performance contains references to a motor vehicle accident, loss of life, alcohol/drug use and mental health issues.
+Please Note: This performance contains references to anxiety, panic attacks and depression.
 Teachers please contact us to discuss if you have any concerns about this content.
 Mental health references are followed up with relevant help-seeking information and are informed by Mindframe’s guidelines for portraying mental ill-health on stage and screen.

 MAKE AN ENQUIRY